plusk/generative-processing/README.md

 npm start
 ```

 The sketch will then be live on [http://localhost:3000](http://localhost:3000).
+Change the script tag at the bottom of `index.html` to switch sketches to whatever file you want.
 The webpage will automatically reload when saving files.

 If updating a sketch referenced in `data.js`, a GitHub Action will automatically update the website when the `master` branch is updated.